Tequendama Falls Museum: Museum

 In the late 2000s, the hotel received the status of an object of cultural heritage, which made it possible to allocate funds for its reconstruction.
 Institute of Natural Sciences, National University of Colombia and the Ecological Farm Foundation of Porvenir Foundation, which bought a building in 2011, took the restructuring of the building to transform into its museum.
-On the reconstruction and refining of the adjacent territory from the European Union, the Fund was allocated 300 thousand euros (410 thousand US dollars).
+On the reconstruction and refining of the adjacent territory from the European Union, the Fund was allocated €300,000 (US$410,000).
 In parallel, the Institute of Natural Sciences National University of Colombia held work on cleaning the River Bogota and her tributaries.

 In June 2013, the Museum opened an exhibition "La Anatomía del Cuerpo Humano De Francesco Antommarki", on which the anatomical drawings of the French doctor of the Francisco Antommarchi were presented, and in September - "Un Día En El Desierto De La Tatacoa" telling about the biological diversity of the desert of Tatakoa.